luogen1996/LWTransformer/ImageCaptioning/README.md

 #  LightWeight Transformer For Image Captioning
 This repository contains the  code of official Transformer and lightweight Transformer.

-We have re-implemented the Transformer and optimized the codes so that its performance is much higher than all of existing IC repositorys.

-This  codes are based on  repository of meshed memory transformer.
+This  codes are based on  repository of meshed memory transformer, we appreciate their contributions.

 To perpare datas, please refer to [here](https://github.com/aimagelab/meshed-memory-transformer)